Sweet Georgia Brown: Renditions

+Bing Crosby recorded the song on April 23, 1932, with Isham Jones and His Orchestra and it is assessed as reaching number two in the charts of the day.

+The version used by the Harlem Globetrotters is a 1949 instrumental by Brother Bones and His Shadows with whistling and bones by Brother Bones.
+It was adopted as the Globetrotters' theme in 1952.
+In 2025, the Brother Bones recording of "Sweet Georgia Brown" was selected by the Library of Congress for preservation in the National Recording Registry.

-Tony Sheridan recorded it in December 1961 with his studio backing group, The Beat Brothers, and it was issued on his 1962 album My Bonnie.
-He rerecorded the song in 1964 for his next album, A Little Bit of Tony Sheridan this time backed by The Bobby Patrick Big Six but still credited to The Beat Brothers.
-The Beatles, with Roy Young, as a backup band recorded it again for Tony Sheridan on May 24, 1962, in Hamburg, Germany, using the original lyrics.
+Tony Sheridan recorded it in December 1961 with his studio backing group, the Beat Brothers, and it was issued on his 1962 album My Bonnie.
+He rerecorded the song in 1964 for his next album, A Little Bit of Tony Sheridan, this time backed by the Bobby Patrick Big Six, but still credited to the Beat Brothers.
+The Beatles, with Roy Young on the piano, as a backup band recorded it again for Tony Sheridan on May 24, 1962, in Hamburg, Germany, using the original lyrics.
 This was released in Germany, on Sheridan's EP Ya Ya in 1962 and in Greece as the b-side of the single Skinny Minny.
-This recording was rereleased as a single in 1964 during the wave of Beatlemania with Sheridan having re-recorded the vocals with tamer lyrics and the additional verse: "In Liverpool she even dares/to criticize the Beatles' hair/With their whole fan-club standing there/oh Sweet Georgia Brown".
+This recording was rereleased as a single in 1964 during the wave of Beatlemania with Sheridan having rerecorded the vocals with tamer lyrics and the additional verse: "In Liverpool she even dares/to criticize the Beatles' hair/With their whole fan-club standing there/oh Sweet Georgia Brown".
 This version can be heard on the German compilation album The Beatles' First! and its numerous reissues.
 The song was edited as a single for the American market with added guitar and drum parts.

 Roberta Flack recorded "Sweet Georgia Brown" for her 1994 album Roberta.
-As Flack feared the song might be perceived as demeaning to women, her version featured newly-added lyrics – written by Flack with her producers Jerry Barnes and Katreese Barnes – meant to establish Georgia Brown as (according to Flack) "a strong woman who is gorgeous, sexy, strong and intelligent" rather than a pass-around girl.
+As Flack feared the song might be perceived as demeaning to women, her version featured newly added lyrics – written by Flack with her producers Jerry Barnes and Katreese Barnes – meant to establish Georgia Brown as (according to Flack) "a strong woman who is gorgeous, sexy, strong, and intelligent" rather than a pass-around girl.
 "Sweet Georgia Brown" has become a staple of Flack's live shows, the singer having stated that the lyric changes "cost me $25,000 so I sing [the song] whenever I have the chance."